Get stories and expert advice on all things related to college and parenting.

 The Hermit prefers the comfort of the dorm room and rarely attends class.
-He might be found playing endless video games or binge watching the latest Netflix series.
-Showering and leaving the room is usually out of the question and, when asked to participate in any activity on campus, he usually grunts and ignores the invitation.
-My son shared a dorm room with this one his freshman year.
+They might be found playing endless video games or binge watching the latest Netflix series.
+Showering and leaving the room is usually out of the question and, when asked to participate in any activity on campus, they usually grunt and ignore the invitation.
+My son shared a dorm room with this one his first year.

-How did he cope?
-He tried to include him in social activities, but the roommate preferred to stay in.
-He also invited friends over and tried to include his roommate in the conversation.
 After multiple failed attempts, I advised my son to watch for signs of depression or anti-social behavior in his roommate and report it to the RA if it worsened.
-After one semester, however, the boy was put on academic suspension and returned home.
+After one semester, however, the roommate was put on academic suspension and returned home.

 How does your student cope?
 Be patient.
 Most high school relationships fizzle out as the student becomes more involved in college and meets new people.
 Try and be compassionate, but don’t let the roommate's relationship woes ruin your college experience — and don't let it prevent you from getting out and meeting people.

 According to my offspring, this is the worst type of roommate.
 There is constant tension, but direct words are never spoken.
 The roommate leaves notes or uses snarky comments to convey their disapproval.
-If your student doesn’t get the hint to take out the garbage, he may find a trash bag on his bed after returning from class.
+If your student doesn’t get the hint to take out the garbage, they may find a trash bag on their bed after returning from class.

 How does your student cope?
 Have a conversation.
 You're not trying to ruin the roommate's fun, but it's reasonable to agree on quiet hours, both at night and in the morning.
 Most first-year students are underage and drinking isn't allowed in residence halls, but there will be students who break the rules.
 If this happens, or your student is worried/bothered by a roommate's excessive drinking, they may need to enlist the help of the RA.

 The Mooch assumes “what’s yours is mine.”
-She wears your daughter’s clothes, eats her food and uses her makeup.
-She takes things without asking and rarely returns borrowed items.
+They wear your student’s clothes, eat their food, and use their shampoo.
+They take things without asking and rarely return borrowed items.
 My daughter lived with a Mooch senior year.